-This pink aquafaba pavlova is not only stunning, delicious and perfect for Valentine’s Day, it’s also completely vegan and uses only natural colourings to give it that gorgeous pink shade.
+This pink aquafaba pavlova is stunning, delicious and perfect for Valentine’s Day.
+It’s also completely vegan and uses only natural colourings to give it that gorgeous pink shade.

 What is aquafaba?